 -Most elderly men are married and live in a family setting, while most older women are widows.
-In 1982, 67 percent of women age 75-plus were widowed and 55 percent lived alone while 67 percent of men in this age group were married and 65 percent lived with their wives.
+In 1985, 68 percent of women age 75-plus were widowed while 67 percent of the men in this age group were married.
+In 1984, 50 percent of women age 75-plus lived alone, while only 20 percent of men in this age category lived alone.

 The gap in educational attainment between the elderly and nonelderly is closing.
-In 1980, the proportion of the population aged 55 to 64 years which had completed high school nearly equaled that of the younger population.
+In 1980, the proportion of the population age 55 to 64 years which had completed high school nearly equaled that of the younger population.